broadinstitute/cromwell/README.md

 ## server

 Start a server on port 8000, the API for the server is described in the [REST API](#rest-api) section.

+## version

+Returns the version of Cromwell engine.

 # Getting Started with WDL